Coarse Equivalences of Euclidean Buildings: Euclidean buildings

-The Weyl simplices lead to spherical buildings in two different ways; the first captures the asymptotic geometry of $X$, while the second is an `infinitesimal' version of the Euclidean building, similar to the tangent space of a Riemannian manifold.
-The first will be considered now and the second in Section \ref{LocalStructureSec}. \begin{Num}\textbf{The spherical building at infinity} We call two Weyl simplices $a,a'\subseteq X$ equivalent if they have finite Hausdorff distance.
+\end{Lem} The Weyl simplices lead to two spherical buildings.
+One of them captures the asymptotic geometry of $X$, while the other is an `infinitesimal' version of the Euclidean building, similar to the tangent space of a Riemannian manifold.
+The first one, the spherical building at infinity, will be considered now and the second in \ref{ResidueAtPoint}. \begin{Num}\textbf{The spherical building at infinity\ } We call two Weyl simplices $a,a'\subseteq X$ \emph{Hausdorff equivalent} if they have finite Hausdorff distance.
 The equivalence class of $a$ is denoted $\partial a$.
 The preorder $\subseteq_{Hd}$ defined in \ref{FinHd} induces a partial order on these equivalence classes.
 Let $\partial_{\A} X$ denote the set of all equivalence classes of Weyl simplices, partially ordered by domination $\subseteq_{Hd}$.
 For every affine apartment $A$, the poset $\partial A$ consisting of the Weyl simplices contained in $A$ may be viewed as a sub-poset of $\partial_{\A} X$. \end{Num} \begin{Prop} The poset $\partial_{\A}X$ is a spherical building.
 The map $A\mapstoo\partial A$ is a one-to-one correspondence between the affine apartments in $X$ and the apartments of the spherical building $\partial_{\A}X$.